brickDataAsset/databricksETL/README.md

-# databricksETL
+## databricksETL
-# Project: Extract, transform, and load data by using Azure Databricks and Azure Synapse Analytics
+### Project: Extract, transform, and load data by using Azure Databricks and Azure Synapse Analytics

+#### Tools used: Azure Databricks, Azure Data Lake Storage Gen2, Synapse Analytics, PySpark.

-#Guided by: Microsoft Learn
+Guided by: Microsoft Learn

-Steps to follow for the project:
+#### Steps to follow for the project:

-#Step 1: Gathering required information
+Step 1: Gathering required information
-#✔️ The database name, database server name, user name, and password of Azure Synapse.
+✔️ The database name, database server name, user name, and password of Azure Synapse.

-#✔️ The access key of blob storage account.
+✔️ The access key of blob storage account.

-#✔️ The name of Data Lake Storage Gen2 storage account.
+✔️ The name of Data Lake Storage Gen2 storage account.

-#✔️ The tenant ID of subscription.
+✔️ The tenant ID of subscription.

-#✔️ The application ID of the app registered with Azure Active Directory (Azure AD).
+✔️ The application ID of the app registered with Azure Active Directory (Azure AD).

-#✔️ The authentication key for the app registered with Azure AD.
+✔️ The authentication key for the app registered with Azure AD.

-#step 2: Creating an Azure Synapse Analytics workspace.
+step 2: Creating an Azure Synapse Analytics workspace.

-#Step 3: Creating an Azure Databricks service.
+Step 3: Creating an Azure Databricks service.

-#Step 4: Creating a PySpark cluster in Azure Databricks.
+Step 4: Creating a PySpark cluster in Azure Databricks.

-#Step 5: Running ETL operations on Databricks notebook and loading transformed data into a table in Azure Synapse Analytics programmatically.
+Step 5: Running ETL operations on Databricks notebook and loading transformed data into a table in Azure Synapse Analytics programmatically.